The Symmetric Coalescent and Wright-Fisher models with bottlenecks: Acknowledgements

 \section{Acknowledgements}

 The authors thank three anonymous referees for very improving commentaries.
 ACG thanks Jochen Blath for helpful discussions.
-AGC was supported by CONACyT Grant A1-S-14615, VMP by DGAPA-UNAM postdoctoral program and ASJ by CONACyT Grant CB-2014/243068.
+AGC was supported by CONACyT Grant A1-S-14615, VMP by DGAPA-UNAM postdoctoral program and ASJ by CONACyT Grant CB-2014/243068 and by UNAM-PAPIIT grant IA103820.